Sinnedennis/Northcoders_News/README.md

 ```
 npm start
 ```
 This will run the server on PORT 3090 and can be accessed at http://localhost:3090.
-I would recommend [Postman](https://www.getpostman.com/) for making local Put, Post, Delete etc requests.
+I would recommend [Postman](https://www.getpostman.com/) for making Put, Post, Delete etc requests.

 To run the testing suite, type:
 ```